jhrcook/statistical-rethinking/ch8_markov-chain-monte-carlo.md

       - wants to visit his citizens in proportion to their local density
-      - decides to travel back and forth across the length of the country, slowing down the vehicle when houses grow more dense, and speeing up when the houses are more sparse
+      - decides to travel back and forth across the length of the country, slowing down the vehicle when houses grow more dense, and speeding up when the houses are more sparse
       - requires knowledge of how quickly the population is changing at the current location
   - in this analogy: